 To gain a long term perspective Franziska read history at Cambridge moving on to develop negotiations skills by completing two law degrees in Germany.
 Deepening intercultural experience she wrote a PhD about Russian law and spent half a year in China.
 She then moved into application in the business world by consulting six years for The Boston Consulting Group before working full-time for ten years as Program Director at ESMT Berlin running dozens of open and customized executive education programs for clients all over the world.

-Felix Herrmann is a business consultant at Applied Predictive Technologies in London, and Vice President at Second Chance Homes Ltd., a social enterprise with the purpose to deliver affordable social housing using refurbished shipping containers.
+Felix Herrmann is a business consultant in London, and Vice President at Second Chance Homes Ltd., a social enterprise with the purpose to deliver affordable social housing using refurbished shipping containers.
 He holds a bachelor degree in industrial engineering as well as two master degrees in Management from the École Supérieur de Commerce in Paris and Carlos III University of Madrid.
 As a management consultant at CCMI Consulting and the Otto Group, he negotiated a range of different IT and business projects with internal and external stakeholders.
 Felix holds the scholarship of the German National Academic Foundation and leads a European Citizen Initiative on gender equality which negotiates new legislation for a European parental leave directive.
 He lives and works in London.

 Felix is fluent in German, English, and Spanish.